HPCA4SE-UAB/Building-a-dataset-for-classifying-OpenMP-parallelpatterns-via-Machine-Learning/Readme.md

 To execute and obtain the performance data, scripts polybench/jobs/job-poly-AC.sub and polybench/jobs/job-poly-Analyzer.sub are provided.
 They should be modified according to the slurm queue and hardware used.

-Also, the .ini files should be modified according to MATE's installation paths and log's paths.
+Also, the .ini files found in each benchmark subdirectory should be modified according to MATE's installation paths and log's paths.

 To generate the database for correlation, the fuse_results.sh script under polybench/jobs should be used.

 Train_ANN and test_ANN datasets are generated using correlation analysis as explained in the paper.

 ## Database description